 Further, Datawrapper has a number of built-in detection features to check whether the data is either text, a date or a number.
 You can visually check whether Datawrapper has understood everything as intended:

 Check briefly whether in step 2.
 If there is a column which has been detected wrongly, you can correct this by clicking on the column.

-After the click a menu shows up on the left to let you re-assign the format in the column, as shown in the screenshot below.
+After the click on the drop-down list under the column type setting, you have the option to re-assign the format in the column, as shown in the screenshot below.
 Note that the years in the X.1 column are aligned center.
 The numbers in column B through are aligned right.

 How to prepare a .csv file before uploading

 Most software used for data publication (Microsoft Excel, Google Sheets, Open Refine, R and other statistical software) have a feature to export data as a .csv.
-Similarly many data sources on the web allow to download data in this format.
+Similarly, many data sources on the web allow downloading data in this format.

 How to check a .csv file before uploading

-Here are a few simply tips to avoid parsing problems when importing from a .csv file
+Here are a few simple tips to avoid parsing problems when importing from a .csv file

 - Make sure that the .csv file contains a range of columns and lines, with a legend in the first row